bennieboj/BlishHud-Mounts/README.md

 These radial settings are globally applied and should be self explanatory:
 - Spawn at mouse (either at mouse position or the center of the screen)
 - Radius of the radial
-- Start angle of the first mount in the list
+- Start angle of the first thing/action in the list
 - Icon size
 - Icon opacity
 - Action camera keybinding (used to toggle action camera, radial doesn't function well in action camera)